Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Worked with colors, hues, and animations with pure CSS.

 **Thoughts:** I'm amazed at how much you can do with animation using CSS.
 I'm not an artsy person.
 I never took any art classes in school besides photography.
 The fact that I can essentially "code" my way to making good, basic art and animations using pure CSS makes me a little glad.
 I'll still likely need to get good with graphic design, though.
 Also, I'm having a hard time understanding Bezier Curves.

+### Day 7: Monday, October 1st, 2018

+**Today's Progress:** More CSS practice, mainly with layouts.
+Made a photo blog and a Tic-Tac-Toe board.

+**Thoughts:** I'm glad to start making things that look somewhat-decent.
+Even if it's just a page of photos and getting them to line up properly, that is more exciting than basic text.
+I mainly worked on the Udemy course today.
+Day 6 was FreeCodeCamp, which is where got into CSS shapes.
+I'm not that far yet with Colt Steele's course.
+I tend to have an easier time learning from Colt Steele than I do FCC, but that may be because he tends to do a lot more examples and bigger projects that have several concepts working together.
+That said, I'm still gaining a lot from FCC as well.